Samreay/Samreay/content/reviews/path_ascension/index.md

 ---
 title:  "A Review of C. Mantis' 'The Path of Ascension', a sci-fi wuxia novel with a staggering range of powers and power divides."
-short_title: "The Path of Ascension"
 description: "Scifi cultivation.
 It's not often we see wuxia in space.
 It's not common we see it done well, either."
-long_description: "This is a wuxia/dungeon-rift/scifi crossover fans of the cultivation genre will enjoy.
-The plot is classic power struggle the orphaned MC goes through in his quest to be stronger, but its done with a good trio of characters, and the supporting cast are mostly done well."
 date: 2022-03-01
 categories: [reviews]
 review: B